The Importance of SEO for Gyms

 Google Business Profile

-• High-quality photos of your facility, equipment, classes, and community events.
+- High-quality photos of your gym floor, classes, changing rooms, and parking

 Local Citations